gem/oq-engine/doc/faq-risk.md

 For instance in the case of the SHARE model for Europe there are 3200 realizations and you could use 50 samples, a reasonable number.
-Assuming an investigation time of 50 years, how big should be the parameter `ses_per_logic_tree_path`?
+Assuming an investigation time of 1 year, how big should be the parameter `ses_per_logic_tree_path`?

 The answer is: as big as it takes to get statistically significant results.